Analytical description of the survival probability of coherent states in regular regimes: Introduction

 \section{Introduction}

-Highly controllable experiments with cold atoms~\cite{Chu2002,BernienARXIV}, ion traps~\cite{Blatt2012,Richerme2014}, and nuclear magnetic resonance platforms~\cite{WeiARXIV}, where coherent evolution can be investigated for long times, are in part responsible for the renewed interest in nonequilibrium quantum dynamics.
-Several paradigmatic models of many-body quantum physics have become experimentally accessible.
-The Lipkin-Meshkov-Glick (LMG)~\cite{Lipkin1965a,Lipkin1965b,Lipkin1965c} and the Dicke~\cite{Dicke54,Hepp73,Wang1973} models, for instance, were realized with Bose-Einstein condensates in Ref.~\cite{Zibold2010} and Refs.~\cite{Baumann2010,Baumann2011}, respectively.
+Highly controllable experiments with cold atoms~\cite{Chu2002,BernienARXIV}, ion traps~\cite{Blatt2012,Richerme2014}, and nuclear magnetic resonance (NMR) platforms~\cite{WeiARXIV}, where coherent evolution can be investigated for long times, are in part responsible for the renewed interest in non-equilibrium quantum dynamics.
+Alongside with several paradigmatic models of many-body quantum physics, simple but rich ones like the Lipkin-Meshkov-Glick (LMG)~\cite{Lipkin1965a,Lipkin1965b,Lipkin1965c} and the Dicke~\cite{Dicke54,Hepp73,Wang1973} models have become experimentally accessible.
+The latter were realized with Bose-Einstein condensates in ~\cite{Milburn1997,Steel1998,Zibold2010} and ~\cite{Baumann2010,Baumann2011}, respectively.

-To better understand and control many-body quantum systems out of equilibrium, in addition to experimental and numerical studies, ones needs analytical results that can help us identifying and explaining the causes of different behaviors at different time scales.
-This is, however, rather challenging, since these systems often exhibit chaotic regimes.
+To better understand and control many-body quantum systems out of equilibrium, in addition to experimental and numerical studies, one can exploit the advantages of analytical results to identify and explain the causes of different behaviors at different time scales.
+However, analytical results are challenging in systems that approach chaotic regimes.

-The present work focuses on the quantum equilibration process of the LMG and Dicke models.
-They are representative models of bounded systems with one- and two-degrees of freedom, respectively.
+The present work focuses on the analytical description of the equilibration process of the LMG and Dicke models.
+They are representative models of bounded systems with one- and two-degrees of freedom, respectively (the number of degrees of freedom defined through the classical limit).
 The LMG model is integrable, while the Dicke model presents both regular and chaotic classical trajectories.
-Our analysis concentrates on the regular regime, which enables the derivation of analytical expressions that cover the dynamics of the two systems from $t=0$ to their new equilibrium.
+Our analysis concentrates on the regular regime, which enables the derivation of analytical expressions that cover the entire dynamics of the two systems.
 In the case of the Dicke model, by gradually moving the initial state away from the regular regime, we are able to identify the source of the increased complexity of the dynamics.

-The initial states that we consider are coherent states.
-This choice allows us to link the results for the evolutions with the description of classical dynamics.
-Key concepts used in studies of equilibration and thermalization of classical systems, such as chaos-induced phase-space mixing and phase-space energy shells, cannot be straightforwardly employed in the quantum realm, because they do not have a direct quantum equivalent.
-Yet, classical features should emerge from the quantum domain~\cite{BerryProceed}.
-To study this quantum-classical relationship, it is convenient to employ coherent states, which are the most classical of the quantum states~\cite{KlauderBook}.